ipld/ipld/specs/transport/car/carv2/index.md

 The CARv1 data payload starts at the "Data offset" indicated by the CARv2 header.
 It is important that a decoder adhere to this offset rather than assuming the data payload begins immediately after the header in order to make allowance for additional data following the header as indicated by the characteristics field in future amendments to this specification.

-The CARv1 data payload ends after the number of bytes indicated by the "Data length" field in the header.
-This is important as the CARv1 parser has no means to determine the end of the container other than encountering the end of a byte stream.
-Therefore, a CARv2 decoder may defer to a CARv1 decoder to load the `CID:Bytes` sequence payload and "roots" array, but must be able to deliver it a byte stream that strictly begins at "Data offset" and ends at "Data length".
+The CARv1 data payload ends after the number of bytes indicated by the "Data size" field in the header.
+This is important as the CARv1 parser has no means to determine extent other than encountering the end of a byte stream.
+Therefore, a CARv2 decoder may defer to a CARv1 decoder to load the `CID:Bytes` sequence payload and "roots" array, but must be able to deliver it a byte stream that strictly begins at "Data offset" and ends after "Data size" bytes from that offset.

-The CARv1 data payload must include a valid CARv1 header, including a roots array and a `version` field with a value strictly of `1`.
+The data payload is a complete, self-contained CARv1.
+As such, it must include a valid CARv1 header, including a roots array and a `version` field with a value strictly of `1`, followed by a series of data blocks.
+As such, conversion from a CARv2 to CARv1 simply requires extraction of the data payload without further modification.

 Refer to the [CARv1 Specification](../carv1/index.md) for details on the CARv1 format.

 ### Index payload

 The CARv2 index payload follows the CARv1 data payload, but may be offset by padding or additional data as dictated by the characteristics field.
-The index payload begins at "Index offset", which _must_ be after the end of the CARv2 data payload, and continues until the end of the CARv2 byte stream (its length is not encoded in the header).
+If an index is present, the index payload begins at "Index offset", which _must_ be after the end of the CARv2 data payload, and continues until the end of the CARv2 byte stream (its length is not encoded in the header).

-An "Index offset" value of `0` in the CARv2 header indicates that there is no index in this CARv2 container and no attempt should be made to read it.
+An "Index offset" value of `0` in the CARv2 header indicates that there is no index in this CARv2 and no attempt should be made to read it.

 ### Index format

-The CARv2 index is a flexible container format itself, allowing for different index layouts depending on suitability for a particular application or set of data - generation speed, usage performance, size, etc. Supported index formats will be detailed in this specification, below.
+The CARv2 index is a flexible format itself, allowing for different index layouts depending on suitability for a particular application or set of data - generation speed, usage performance, size, etc. Supported index formats will be detailed in this specification, below.

-Index data, once read from the CARv2 container, provides a mapping of hash digest bytes to block location in byte offset from the beginning of the CARv2 container.
-The index only uses the hash digest&mdash;it does not use the full bytes of a CID, nor does it use any of the multihash prefix bytes.
+Index data, once read from a CARv2, provides a mapping of hash digest bytes to block location in byte offset from the beginning of the CARv1 data payload (_not_ the begining of the CARv2).
+The index only uses the hash digest—it does not use the full bytes of a CID, nor does it use any of the multihash prefix bytes.

-The first byte(s) of a CARv2 index are a varint that indicates the index format type.
+The first byte(s) of a CARv2 index contain an unsigned [LEB128](https://en.wikipedia.org/wiki/LEB128) integer ("varint") that indicates the index format type.
 The remaining bytes follow the encoding rules of that index format type.

 As the index only contains the hash digest bytes, other details contained within the block's CID and the length of the block's bytes must be derived by inspecting the initial bytes of the block entry within the data payload.

-**TODO:** How are we handling identity hash CIDs?
-* Do we want to state that identity multihash CIDs are explicitly excluded from indexes?
-* Can we defer an assumption that a block store interface would return the bytes without having to look them up when it sees an identity CID?
-* What are the implications of having an index that doesn't contain all of the blocks within the CAR?
-* Or do we want to explicitly exclude index CIDs entirely from the CARv2 format since they are arguably a waste of space?
+Indexes should not include identity hash CIDs.
+It is assumed that any use of a CARv2 as a blockstore will return identity CID data immediately by extracting it from the CID, therefore there should be no need to provide indexing for such entries.

 #### Format `0x300000`: IndexSorted